-December 31,
+December 31, December 31,

 2021 2020

-21% 21%
+Tax at statutory federal rate 21% 21%

-5% 5%
+State tax, net of federal benefit 5% 5%

-1% 1%
+Research and development credit 1% 1%

-)

-(24% (27)%

-)

-(3%

-2021 21% 5% 1%) (24%)
+Change in valuation allowance (24)% (27)%

+Other (3)%

+Effective tax rate

 A valuation allowance is recorded when it is more likely than not that some portion of the deferred tax assets will not be realized.
 As of each reporting date, the Company's management considers all evidence, both positive and negative, that could affect management's view with regard to future realization of deferred tax assets.
 As of December 31, 2021 and 2020, a full valuation allowance for deferred tax assets was recorded as management believes it is more likely than not that all of the deferred tax assets will not be realized in the future.
 At December 31, 2021, and 2020, the Company has a net operating loss carryforward for federal income tax purposes of approximately \$136.8 million and \$85.3 million, respectively.
 At December 31, 2021 and 2020, the Company has a net operating loss carryforward for state income tax purposes of approximately \$126.6 million and \$83.5 million, respectively.
 Net operating losses prior to 2018 of \$14.8 million will expire, if not utilized, beginning in 2032 for federal and state income tax purposes.